Rasifiel/Gifer/README.md

 # Gifer
-Smaill C# based utility application for creating GIF from running VLC or MPC (or MPC forks)
+Smaill and simple C# based utility application for creating GIF from running VLC or MPC instance (or MPC forks)

 Xabe.FFmpeg used as FFmpeg wrapper